 While picolinic acid may sound like the best, most natural option so far, the fact remains that drug companies will most likely add a toxic synthetic chemical to it.
 Time will tell…

-If you’re eating a bone-healthy diet as described in the Save Our Bones Program (and illustrated in the Bone Appétit cookbook), you’ll be getting plenty of delicious, bone-healthy foods that promote the formation of picolinic acid in your body.
+If you’re eating a bone-healthy diet as described in the Osteoporosis Reversal Program (and illustrated in the Bone Appétit cookbook), you’ll be getting plenty of delicious, bone-healthy foods that promote the formation of picolinic acid in your body.

 Prestigious Researcher Questions Milk – Again!

 When you were a child or teen, you may have been told to drink plenty of milk to strengthen your bones and to prevent fractures when you’ll grow up.
 The theory is that drinking milk creates a sort of calcium reserve for your bones, so when you get older, your body can draw on this reserve without decreasing bone density too much.

 But Diane Feskanich, a prominent researcher, questioned this theory and her research revealed yet another milk myth buster.

 “Drinking milk as a teen doesn’t necessarily prevent hip fractures later in life, according to a U.S. study that raises questions about conventional wisdom for bone health.

 Having three glasses of milk a day or equivalent dairy foods has long been recommended for children and adolescents to build up bone reserves.
 It was assumed that having more bone mass in adolescence could help prevent osteoporosis and bone fractures later in life.

 Diane Feskanich, an assistant professor at Harvard Medical School in Boston, and her team tested the assumption by looking at hip fractures among more than 61,000 women and 35,000 men over 22 years.

 ‘We questioned the belief that drinking more milk in earlier life would help to avoid these fractures in older adults,’ Feskanich said in an interview.”2